nguyenngockhank/nguyenngockhank.github.io/notes/architect/eventsource.md

 ### 7. Monitor and Measure Performance
 Event sourcing can introduce additional complexity and overhead compared to traditional data storage approaches.
 It is important to monitor and measure the performance of your event sourcing system to identify any bottlenecks or performance issues.
 Use tools and techniques like event sourcing frameworks, distributed tracing, and performance testing to ensure the system meets the required performance criteria.

+## Tools for Event Stores

+Choosing the right tool for your event store is crucial for the success of your event sourcing implementation.
+Here are some popular options:

+**Dedicated Event Stores**
+- **EventStoreDB**: Specifically designed for event sourcing, offering high performance, scalability, and features like projections and subscriptions.
+- **Apache Kafka**: While primarily a message queue, it can also be used as an event store, offering high throughput and durability.

+**Relational Databases**
+- **PostgreSQL**: With extensions like pg_cron and hstore, PostgreSQL can be adapted for event sourcing, but it's generally not the optimal choice due to performance limitations for append-only workloads.
+- **SQL Server**: Similar to PostgreSQL, it can be used for event sourcing but has performance limitations compared to dedicated solutions.

+**NoSQL Databases**
+- **MongoDB**: Can be used for event storage, but it's not optimized for append-only workloads and might have performance issues at scale.
+- **Cassandra**: Offers high performance and scalability, but it might require additional development effort for event sourcing specific features.

+**Other Options**
+- **Custom-built event stores:** For specific requirements or performance optimization, you can build your own event store.
+However, this requires significant development effort and expertise.

+**Key Considerations When Choosing an Event Store**
+- **Performance**: The event store should handle high write throughput and low latency.
+- **Scalability**: It should be able to handle increasing data volumes and growing numbers of events.
+- **Durability**: Events should be persisted reliably to prevent data loss.
+- **Features**: Consider features like projections, subscriptions, and query capabilities that align with your application's needs.
+- **Cost**: Evaluate the cost of the event store, including licensing, hardware, and operational expenses.